qdrant/qdrant-stars-handbook/README.md

 ### How to Nominate:

-Please complete <span style="text-decoration:underline;">this nomination form</span> to tell us about your nominee.
+Please complete [this nomination form](https://forms.gle/LSTxs9ZZ9mAuQ99NA) to tell us about your nominee.
 The form will ask for some basic details about the candidate and why you think they’d be a perfect addition to the Qdrant Stars.

 ## Stars Discord Channel